A Frog By Any Name

 Copyright © – 2021 – R. Arthur Russell

 My daughter did something wonderful this morning,” the man began.
 He then related that he had watched as his elder daughter placed some newspapers in the mailbox.
 He was puzzled, so he asked her why.
 She told him that her younger sister so enjoyed going to the mailbox and finding some mail.
 That’s why she did it–to be a source of joy for her little sister.
-The man then wondered to himself when the last time was that he had performed such a deed, purely for the sake of bringing joy to someone else.
-The man further shared that when his younger daughter checked the mailbox, she was ecstatic!
+The man then wondered to when the last time was that he had performed such a deed, purely for the sake of bringing joy to someone else.
+He also shared that when his younger daughter checked the mailbox, she was ecstatic!

 Dare to dream (and care for one another).